2022 United States gubernatorial elections

 United States gubernatorial elections were held on November 8, 2022, in 36 states and three territories.
-As most governors serve four-year terms, the last regular gubernatorial elections for all but two of the seats took place in 2018 U.S. gubernatorial elections.
+As most governors serve four-year terms, the last regular gubernatorial elections for all but two of the seats took place in 2018.
 The gubernatorial elections took place concurrently with several other federal, state, and local elections, as part of the 2022 midterm elections.

 Democrats performed better than expected, including in closely-watched races in Kansas, Michigan, Pennsylvania, and Wisconsin, and the party picked up the governorships of Arizona, Maryland, and Massachusetts.
 Republicans picked up the governorship of Nevada, making incumbent Democrat Steve Sisolak the only incumbent to lose his seat, the first Democrat since the 2014 Illinois gubernatorial election, and the first of any party since the 2019 Kentucky gubernatorial election.

-This is the first midterm cycle since 1998 in which the non-incumbent party suffered net losses, the first since 1986 in which the incumbent party gained seats overall, and the first since 1934 in which the president's party made net gains in both Senate seats and governorships.
-Democrats won the popular vote in this gubernatorial election cycle by 0.3 points, making this the closest midterm gubernatorial election cycle since at least 1990.
+This is the first midterm cycle since 1998 in which the non-incumbent party suffered net losses, the first since 1986 in which the incumbent party gained seats overall, and the first since 1934 in which Democrats did so.
+Democrats won the popular vote in this gubernatorial election cycle by 0.24 points, making this the closest midterm gubernatorial election cycle since 2010.
 However, the 2019 off-year elections were won by Democrats with a smaller margin of 0.01 points.

 Partisan composition

-Going into the election, there are 28 Republican governors and 22 Democratic governors in the United States.
+Going into the election, there were 28 Republican governors and 22 Democratic governors in the United States.
 This class of governors is made up of 20 Republicans and 16 Democrats.
-In contrast to 2018, where Republicans were defending eight seats in states won by Hillary Clinton in the 2016 U.S. presidential election, Republicans hold six seats in states won by Joe Biden in the 2020 U.S. presidential election.
-Meanwhile, Democrats were defending three governorships in states Trump won in 2016 but not 2020 (Pennsylvania, Michigan, and Wisconsin) and one governorship in a state that Trump won in 2020 (Kansas).
+In contrast to 2018, where Republicans were defending eight seats in states won by Hillary Clinton in the 2016 U.S. presidential election, Republicans held six seats in states won by Joe Biden in the 2020 U.S. presidential election (Vermont, New Hampshire, Arizona, Georgia, Massachusetts, and Maryland).
+Meanwhile, Democrats were defending four governorships in states Trump had previously won (Pennsylvania, Michigan, and Wisconsin in 2016, and Kansas in 2016 and 2020).